 - 4 cups all purpose flour

-- 1/2 cup granulated sugar, plus extra for sprinkling
+- ½ cup granulated sugar, plus extra for sprinkling

-- 2 tbsp baking powder
+- 2 tablespoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

 - 1 cup unsalted butter, cut into small pieces

-- 2 tbsp granulated sugar
+- 2 tablespoon granulated sugar

-- 4-5 tsp balsamic vinegar, to taste
+- 4 teaspoon balsamic vinegar, or to taste

-- 4 tbsp icing sugar
+- 4 tablespoon icing sugar

-- 2 tsp pure vanilla extract
+- 2 teaspoon pure vanilla extract

-- Measure all dry ingredients into a large bowl.
-Add cut butter to dry ingredients.
-Break up the butter with your fingers or a pastry cutter until the pieces are about the size of chickpeas and green peas.
+- Measure all the dry ingredients into a large bowl.
+Add the cut butter to the dry ingredients and break it up using your fingers or a pastry cutter until the pieces are the size of chickpeas and green peas.

-- Bake on center rack, in preheated oven for 30-40 minutes or until golden brown and firm to the touch.
-Let cool completely.
-Scones can be wrapped and frozen at this point.
+- Bake on the center rack of the preheated oven for 30-40 minutes, or until golden brown and firm to the touch.
+Allow them to cool completely.
+You can also freeze the scones at this stage.

-- Remove any stems and leaves from the washed and dried strawberries.
-Slice 1/4" thick or as desired.
-Place in bowl and sprinkle over sugar and balsamic vinegar.
-Stir and let stand, covered, at room temperature for 15 minutes or in the fridge for up to one hour.
+- Place the sliced strawberries in a bowl and sprinkle them with sugar and balsamic vinegar.
+Stir to combine, then let them stand covered at room temperature for 15 minutes or refrigerate for up to one hour.

 - In a stand mixer with whisk attachment, with a hand held mixer or a whisk, whip the cream with the sugar and the vanilla until medium stiff peaks form.
 Cover and keep in the fridge until ready to use.
 This keeps for 2-3 days.